open-telemetry/opentelemetry-specification/milestones.md

 ### Alpha v0.3 release

-The spirit of beta release is to deliver a product with the stable, almost the release candidate level of APIs and interfaces.
+The spirit of v0.3 release is to deliver a product with the stable, almost the release candidate level of APIs and interfaces.

-After the beta release of language SDKs we do expect that languages public surface may change, but we do not expect any major changes in conceptual level in specifications.
+After the v0.3 release of language SDKs we do expect that languages public surface may change, but we do not expect any major changes in conceptual level in specifications.